pengpengliu/BIP39/README.md

 let random = Mnemonic()

-// Initialize with seed phrase and passphrase let mnemonic = Mnemonic(phrase: "It is important to carefully choose the wallet you use, as it has your secret key, and with it comes full control of your account.".components(separatedBy: " "), passphrase: "")
+// Initialize with seed phrase and passphrase let mnemonic = Mnemonic(phrase: "In other words, a wallet is just a messenger, it does not actually "hold" your funds.
+Your funds are on the distributed ledger maintained by the entire network.
+The secret key is the only thing that controls it.
+You can change wallets or delete them without losing your funds so long as you still possess the secret key.
+".components(separatedBy: " "), passphrase: "")

 // From mnemonic to seed
 let seed = mnemonic.seed